 Myth No. 2: The SSA will approve your disability claim.

 Just because you have paid your social security taxes your whole life, your disability claim will not automatically be approved.
-Social Security’s own statistics indicate that over 70% of initial disability benefit applications are denied.
-If you appeal your denial, you chances for winning go up significantly.
-Using a Louisiana Social Security Disability lawyer may help you even more.
+Social Security’s own statistics indicate that over 70 percent of initial disability benefit applications are denied.
+If you appeal your denial, your chances of winning go up significantly.
+Using a Louisiana Social Security disability lawyer may help you even more.

 Myth No. 3: All you need to prove your disability is a medical opinion that you are disabled.